 I’ve had a number of women reach out to me looking for solo road travel advice.
 One of their biggest concerns?
 Safety.
 As one woman traveling with her boyfriend, I didn’t feel completely comfortable advising solely based on my own experiences.
-So I reached out to my Women on the Road for their advice.
+So I reached out to a few fellow roadtrippers for their advice.
 Knowledge in numbers.

 Keep in mind, while many of the tips below may seem like common sense, that’s a relative term.

 Being a woman, the first reaction that you’ll get when you tell people you’re traveling by yourself is usually one of worry and concern.
 A lot of people will question your judgement.
 What you need to remember is that if you have the skills and confidence to handle yourself in the environments you’re putting yourself in with a few other people, it is not a far stretch to handle these tasks and situations on your own.
 There is definitely a learning curve; you are at risk just by venturing out on your own.
 That is inevitable.
 What you need to do is make sure that you’re making things as safe as you can beyond that.

 Every woman I questioned stated the importance of instincts.
 Rachel Goldfarb of Idle Theory Bus advised to “get in touch with your gut.”
 Assess every situation you’re in and put it through a series of judgment calls.
 It’s as simple as: “If you feel uneasy, move along” according to Alison Turner of Alison Travels.
 Sure, it can be bothersome to switch campsites in the middle of the night, but you gain peace of mind.

 Hand in hand with your trusting your gut, be cognizant of your environment.
 Nikki Levy of Sprinter Van Diaries says you should do your research before you camp: “whether it’s talking to locals, reading about the area you’re planning on visiting or asking the police [or forest ranger].”
 You want to minimize surprises where you can.